 Giving Compass' Take:

-- Here are 11 shocking facts about gender inequality that persists globally, and researchers estimate it could take 300 years to reach gender parity.
+- Here are 11 facts about gender inequality that persists globally.
+Researchers estimate it could take 300 years to reach gender parity.

 - How can donor awareness help fuel urgency of this issue?
 What are the main drivers of global inequality?